Anyone who has tried to learn SQL knows it's tricky to get the hang of joins. You're breezing through SELECT

 That's where anti joins come in.
 They can be helpful in a variety of business situations when you're trying to find something that hasn't happened, such as:

-We'll walk through each of these situations later on, but first, here's a primer on how to write an anti join.
+We'll walk through each of these situations later on, but first, here's a primer on the types of anti joins and how to write them.

-Unlike most SQL joins, an anti join doesn't have its own syntax.
+Unlike most SQL joins, an anti join doesn't have its own syntax - meaning one actually performs an anti join using a combination of other SQL queries.
 To find all the values from Table_1

 that are not in Table_2